-Kiesha Davis stewards a program of trust-based philanthropy with the Foundation to build the power to advance its public policy agenda for child well-being.
+Kiesha Davis (she/her) stewards a program of trust-based philanthropy with the Foundation to build the power to advance its public policy agenda for child well-being.
 She leads grant making within the foundation’s program portfolio, as well as provides capacity building support and relationship management with funded and prospective partners.

 Throughout her career, she has developed strategies grounded in principles of social justice philanthropy that are nimble, responsive, and reflective of the integrated and complex nature of social change.
 Prior to joining the Foundation, she led a team responsible for an innovative capacity building model aimed to foster organizational sustainability and improve the quality of music engagement programs for black and brown youth in Memphis.
 Kiesha’s broad based experience has led to efforts to increase behavioral health access through the investment of $40 million annually on behalf of St. Louis County children, youth and their families, with a focus on school-based approaches and early childhood interventions.
 Additionally, she led immediate youth centered mental health response efforts in the wake of the 2014 unrest in Ferguson and throughout her tenure brokered expanded access to early childhood screenings and early identification interventions for underserved communities throughout St. Louis County.